Homily (Reflection) for The Annunciation of the Lord (Sol.) (09th April, 2018) on the Gospel and the Solemnity

-We celebrate “Mary’s acceptance of the role that God has chosen for her in his plan of redemption.”
+We celebrate “Mary’s acceptance of the role that God chose for her in His plan of redemption.”
 It is the celebration of the announcement by the angel Gabriel to Virgin Mary that she would conceive and become the mother of Jesus, the Son of God, marking his Incarnation.
 This took place “in the sixth month” of Elizabeth's pregnancy, cf. Lk 1:36.
 In England, this came to be known as Lady Day.
 It marked the New Year until 1752.

 Topic: Entirely God’s.